eBooks, Guides, & Reports • 16 MIN READ

 info@ir.com

 Jitter is the variation in time delay between when a signal is transmitted and when it's received over a network connection, measuring the variability in ping.
-This is often caused by network congestion, poor hardware performance and not implementing packet prioritization.
+This time delay is often caused by network congestion, poor hardware performance or not implementing packet prioritization.

-Ping is a measure of the time your connection takes to react, or how quickly you receive a response when a request is made.
+Ping is a measure of the reaction time of your connection - or how quickly you receive a response when a request is made.
 Ping is measured in milliseconds (ms) and the lower the ping number, the faster your connection.
-Ping is important during real-time application use like video streaming or online gaming.

 The technology behind jitter